dipkamal/AAAworK/README.md

 - Adaptive Attack: This folder consists of notebooks for performing adaptive attacks on the target model when an adversary knows about the defense.
 - Collect Adversarial Samples: This folder consists of a notebook that will save adversarial samples using various adversarial attacks and save them as numpy files.
 - Evaluation: This folder consists of notebooks to perform the evaluation of our proposed method.
+- Security Evaluation: This folder consists of notebooks to perform the evaluation of our proposed method against non-image data.